kurtchesneyedu/ece281-lab3/README.md

 If successful then GHDL will quietly exit with a `0` code.
 If any of the `assert` statements fail **with** `severity error` then GHDL will cease the simulation and exit with non-zero code; this will also cause the workflow to fail.
+## Documentation
+I referenced ICE 4 code and previous labs.
+All work is my own.

 ## Testbench Waveform